marcosalvalaggio/xeye/README.md

 --- DATASET SETTING ---
 Select a name for the compressed file: batch_test
 ```
 If you pass 0, by default the dataset will be save with the name **dataset_raw.npz**.
-The dataset produced by this function can be used by the class **buildDataset** to put together more .npz files and create a dataset like the [mnist](https://www.tensorflow.org/datasets/catalog/mnist).
+The dataset produced by this function can be used by the class **BuildDataset** to put together more .npz files and create a dataset like the [mnist](https://www.tensorflow.org/datasets/catalog/mnist).

 <div id='other-useful-functions'/>